 The somewhat comedic matches last about 10 minutes.
 If a camel falls down during the fight, the other camel is declared the winner.
 If one camel flees the arena, the other one wins.
 Many times, the camel owners also fight, which always pleases the crowd.

-3. Pitz.
 Also referred to as the Mayan or Mesoamerican ballgame, the sport of pitz is a game that was played by ancient Mesoamericans in 1400 B.C.
 Two teams of five players used a natural latex ball that weighed anywhere between nine and 20 pounds.
-They would keep the ball in play by hitting it with their hips or any other body part except their hands.
-The goal was to bounce the ball through hoops that were attached to the stone court where the game was being played.
+Moreover, they would keep the ball in play by hitting it with their hips or any other body part except their hands.
+Furthermore, the goal was to bounce the ball through hoops that were attached to the stone court where the game was being played.

 Pato was a rather violent game.
 It was seldom played without serious injuries to the horses, riders — and always the poor duck being used as a ball.
 The game was played for hundreds of years before it was outlawed.
 Then, it was reinvented to be played with an actual ball instead of a duck.

-5. Buzkashi.
 A game that originated in Afghanistan, sometime around the 10th century, Buzkashi is another game that was played on horseback.
-In this game, two teams of around 10 riders each compete to steal or keep possession of a dead, headless goat or calf.
+Moreover, in this game, two teams of around 10 riders each compete to steal or keep possession of a dead, headless goat or calf.

 Buzkashi was thought to have originated when nomadic tribes would gallop along to steal game from a rival group.
 Apparently, this kind of thievery was a common practice.
 Eventually, the tribes decided to have a sense of humor about it and made a game of getting their dinner back.

-7. Fox tossing.
 In the 17th century, fox tossing was a popular sport for aristocrats and higher-class folks in Europe.
 Participants would toss small animals high up into the air with slings fashioned into a type of catapult.
 Foxes were the most common animals to be slung.
 However, rabbits, wild cats, badgers and other varmints were also used.
 Players, in teams, would try to demonstrate strength by tossing the animals high.
-The team with the highest toss would win.
-The highest recorded toss was 7.5 meters (close to 25 feet).
+Moreover, the team with the highest toss would win.
+Moreover, the highest recorded toss was 7.5 meters (close to 25 feet).
 Needless to say, the animals rarely made it through a game alive.
 Fox tossing was a brutal blood sport that was eventually outlawed.
 Thank goodness!

-9. Bone throwing.
 The Vikings brought us so many colorful games.
-Bone throwing just happens to be one of the most unusual.
+Moreover, bone-throwing just happens to be one of the most unusual.
 The game, known to the Vikings as hnutukast, was played after a meal when there were plenty of bones around.
 Each player would pick a bone and throw it at another player — hoping to injure him.
 The player would throw a bone back with the same intent until only one man was left standing.
 At times, the game would end in death.

-11. Octopus wrestling.
 No, we’re not making these up.
 Around 1940, on the west coast of the United States, divers interested in wrestling an eight-legged beast would plunge down 30 to 50 feet in the ocean seeking giant 50-pound octopuses in caves and wrestle them to the shore.
 The sport was difficult because the octopuses would grip the caves with their suction cup-like arms.
-The wrestled octopuses were weighed and players were awarded points based on the weight of the defeated octopus.
+Moreover, the wrestled octopuses were weighed and players were awarded points based on the weight of the defeated octopus.
 Octopus wrestling was popular through the 1960s and was even a televised sport at one time.

-13. Eel pulling.
 During the 1800s in Amsterdam, a particularly cruel sport called eel pulling was made popular.
-A rope was tied to one end of a canal and stretched across.
+Moreover, a rope was tied to one end of a canal and stretched across.
 A live eel was tied to the middle of the rope and hung down from it.
 Players would get in their boats and try to snatch the eel free from the rope as they crossed underneath.
 Often, the competitors would try so hard to capture the slippery eel that they would end up in the water themselves.

-15. Pancake race.
 Olney, a town in southeast England became the home of a pancake race in 1445.
-The race is limited to housewives and young women of Olney.
-It’s a 400-meter dash run by women wearing skirts, aprons and kerchiefs and carrying a frying pan with a pancake inside.
+Moreover, the race is limited to housewives and young women of Olney.
+It’s a 400-meter dash run by women wearing skirts, aprons, and kerchiefs and carrying a frying pan with a pancake inside.
 The participants are also required to flip the pancake once at the beginning of the race and again just as they cross the finish line.